KxSystems/docs/docs/cloud/azure/architecture.md

 ## Memory

-The tickerplant uses very little memory during normal operation in realtime mode, whilst a full record of intraday data is maintained in the realtime database.
+The tickerplant uses very little memory during normal operation in realtime mode, while a full record of intraday data is maintained in the realtime database.
 Abnormal operation occurs if a realtime subscriber (including RDB) is unable to process the updates.
 TP stores these updates in the output queue associated with the subscriber.
 Large